simplysuvi/simplysuvi/README.md

 <h3>About Me</h3>
 <ul>
-<li>I'm a graduate student pursuing Data Science at Rochester Institute of Technology.</li>
+<li>I'm a graduate student pursuing Data Science at Rochester Institute of Technology, NY.</li>
 <li>Currently looking for summer internship opportunities in the data analytics, machine learning, artificial intelligence fields.</li>
 <li>Fascinated by data, how it interacts, and the behavior it represents.</li>
 <li>Over 2 years of work experience in the Software/Web Development and Marketing industry.</li>